 The weight of a mirror ball also depends on the materials used in the rod, the mirror tiles, and the disco ball’s base.

-The average weight of a standard 16-inch diameter disco ball like the type used in dance halls is between twelve and eighteen pounds.
+The average weight of a standard 16-inch diameter mirror ball like the type used in dance halls is between twelve and eighteen pounds.

 Anyone installing a mirror ball should make sure that the fasteners used to attach the ball to the ceiling are capable of supporting its weight.
 A falling disco ball can be dangerous to anyone who might be dancing under it at the time.